jamesbachini/Stellar-Global-Payments/README.md

   --amount 10000000  # 1 USDC (7 decimals)
 ```

 Repeat for each of the 4 contracts (A, B, C, D).
+The treasury wallet is funded by sending from those remittance accounts via the Multisig tab.

 ### 4. Configure Forex Router (optional feature)